 We propose the following topics:

-contacts among the members of the Czech theatre avant-garde with the European avant-garde; cooperation projects
+o contacts among the members of the Czech theatre avant-garde with the European avant-gardes; cooperation projects

-new results of research concerning the Czech avant-gardes
+o new results of research concerning the Czech avant-garde

 Further suggestions contributing to the dialogue are welcome and will be considered.

-Selected contributions from the conference will be published in a special issue of THEATRALIA (vol. 2022/1; the deadline for submission of the paper is April 30, 2021).
+Selected contributions from the conference will be published in a special issue of THEATRALIA (vol. 2022/1).

 Paper proposals should include:

-Please send the proposed title of the paper, abstract, biographical note, and other relevant information to the conference email contact (below) no later than on January 31, 2020.
+Please send the proposed title of the paper, abstract, biographical note, and other relevant information to the conference e-mail contact (below) no later than on 28 February 2021.